oshliaer/google-apps-script-awesome-list/readme.md

 * [johndturn/google-apps-script-storageservice](https://github.com/johndturn/google-apps-script-storageservice) Utility class (built in TypeScript) for storing small or large values in Google Apps Script properties
 * [GetEditType](https://github.com/tanaikech/GetEditType) Library for retrieving the edit types of the OnEdit event trigger of Spreadsheet using Google Apps Script
 * [zlib.js for Google Apps Script](https://github.com/takumab21/zlib.js) Compact zlib, deflate, inflate, zip library in Google Apps Script
+* [tanaikech/FetchApp](https://github.com/tanaikech/FetchApp) This is a GAS library for creating and requesting the type of multipart/form-data using Google Apps Script.
+This library enhances Class UelFetchApp of Google Apps Script.

 ### Parsing